How to Use this Guide

 The first step is making sure the brand name you want is unique, not misleading, doesn’t contain any restricted words, and isn’t too similar to any other names registered in California State Records.
 Conduct a Business Entity Search through the state as well as a quick trademark search using the TESS System through the U.S. Patent Office.

 Keep in mind the name must contain the words ‘Limited Liability Company’ or ‘Limited Liability Company’ or abbreviations like ‘LLC’ or ‘L.L.C.’ can also be used.
 If needed, and available, you can file a Name Reservation Request form for $20 and reserve the name for 60 days.

-The next logical step is appointing a Registered Agent to receive and help to handle/process all official documents like state filings, tax forms, legal notices, etc. To be considered the agent must be a CA resident or registered business entity with a physical street address, not a P.O.
+The next step is appointing a Registered Agent to receive and help to handle/process all official documents like state filings, tax forms, legal notices, etc. To be considered the agent must be a CA resident or registered business entity with a physical street address, not a P.O.
 Box.
 Furthermore, there should only be one for your LLC, and you cannot elect yourself.

 So you can hire a professional that charges as much as $160 a year, or you can can get a qualified/certified registered agent for free by registering your LLC through a filing service like IncFile or BizFilings.

 In order to legally conduct business you must file Articles of Organization with the California Secretary of State’s office.

 First complete the LLC-1 form and sign by an individual, like yourself, and then submit it with the current filing fee either online or through postal mail.
 There are expedited options and also private companies that will walk in the applications, see link: http://www.sos.ca.gov/business-programs/business-entities/preclearance-expedited-services/

 Filing Fee: currently $70